 Arlo and Canary home security camera systems may seem similar, but there are important things to know before you purchase either of them.

 Arlo is best known for its high-quality cameras packed with features like night vision and person detection.
-Whether you are looking to cover one entryway in an apartment, or an entire house and outdoor property, Arlo provides multiple camera options to offer a fully customizable experience without a contract.
+Whether you are looking to cover one entryway in an apartment, or an entire house and outdoor property, Arlo cameras provide multiple options to offer a fully customizable experience without a contract.

 Canary is also known for its camera choices, which feature built-in environmental monitoring and two-way talk.
 Canary provides flexible options to allow apartment dwellers and homeowners alike a completely customizable home security experience.